Serphiq

 An action plan sits between reporting and the longer roadmap.

-The report explains the state of the site and the main opportunities.
+The plan explains the state of the site and the main opportunities.
 The action plan turns that into a near-term work queue.
 The roadmap shows how those decisions compound over time.
 Keeping those layers connected is important because many products are strong in one layer and weak in the others.
 Serphiq can compete well if it makes the handoff between them feel seamless and obvious.

 07